Edge-Aware and Content-Adaptive Infrared Gas Leak Detection for Industrial Safety Monitoring: Methodology

-where $K_{\theta}$ denotes the convolution kernel along direction $\theta$, and $*$ represents the convolution operation, and $x$,$y$ denote the spatial coordinates within the feature map.
-The maximum absolute response across the four orientations is taken as the gradient feature.
+where $K_{\theta}$ denotes the directional gradient kernel, $*$ represents convolution, and $(x,y)$ denotes the spatial location.
+The maximum absolute response across the four directions is used to retain the most prominent local edge response.